mapmeld/postgis-zimbabwe/step-1/README.md

 - Concept of Connection and Cursor objects
 - Read-only user py:zim for this tutorial (see /messy and /messy2)
 - Responding in JSON format

-TBD: currently py:zim can create their own tables